-Bicycle touring is a great activity which helps you stay healthy and brings opportunity to visit various places and meet new people.
+Bicycle touring is a great activity that helps you stay healthy and brings the opportunity to visit various places and meet new people.
 Every year more and more people decide to spend their spare time or dedicate vacations on a bicycle.

 In this article you will find answers to the following questions:

 - What type of bicycle should I choose for my trip?

 - What are the options for carrying the load?

 Bicycle touring – is a form of cycling where riders travel long distances, prioritizing pleasure and endurance over utility and speed.
 Touring can vary from single-day supported rides to multi-day trips where solo or group riders carry all necessary equipment, tools, food, and clothing.